mrisher/smtp-sts/mta-sts.md

-While this pseudocode implementation suggests synchronous policy retrieval in the delivery path, in a working implementation that may be undesirable, and we expect some implementors to instead prefer a background fetch that does not block delivery if no cached policy is present.
+While this pseudocode implementation suggests synchronous policy retrieval in the delivery path, in a working implementation that may be undesirable, and we expect some implementers to instead prefer a background fetch that does not block delivery if no cached policy is present.

 ~~~~~~~~~